Otara Foundation

 The Otara Foundation collaborates with its accredited partners to promote large and medium-scale reforestation projects in Sri Lanka.

-• July 2019 – Visit to the Muthurajawela Wetlands to create awareness on protecting the biodiversity and ecology of the wetlands
+• July 2019 — Visit to the Muthurajawela Wetlands awareness campaign

-• June 2019 – Visit to Wilpattu for the Wilpattu Reforestation Program initiated by the Army
+• June 2019 — Visit to Wilpattu for the Army-led Reforestation Program

-• June 2019 – Otara Foundation donates water tanks to the Sri Lankan Army in an initiative to reforest Wilpattu
+• June 2019 — Water-tank donation to the Sri Lankan Army for Wilpattu reforestation

-• September 2018 – Tree planting event at the Water Treatment Plant in Kandana
+• September 2018 — Tree planting at the Water Treatment Plant, Kandana

-• May 2018 – Tree Planting at University of Colombo, Law Faculty
+• May 2018 — Tree planting, University of Colombo Law Faculty

-• February 2018 – Tree Planting Event at Independence Square by Aurora Sri Lanka
+• February 2018 — Tree planting at Independence Square (Aurora Sri Lanka)

-• September 2017 – Tree Planting in Wetland Biodiversity Park
+• September 2017 — Tree planting at the Wetland Biodiversity Park

-• March 2017 – Tree Planting in Kadawatha for World Wildlife Day
+• March 2017 — Tree planting at Kadawatha for World Wildlife Day

-• November 2016 – Otara Foundation plants Thimbiri in Thimbirigasyaya in partnership with the Colombo Municipal Council
+• November 2016 — Thimbiri planting in Thimbirigasyaya with Colombo Municipal Council

-• October 2016 – Tree Planting at the University of Colombo, Department of Economics in partnership with UDA and Sri Lanka Tourism
+• October 2016 — Tree planting at University of Colombo with UDA & Sri Lanka Tourism

-• September 2016 – Tree Planting in partnership with Colombo Municipal Council
+• September 2016 — Tree planting with Colombo Municipal Council

 Conservation